A Guide to Leveling Up the Remote Work Experience

 1. Embrace Asynchronous Setup.

-Asynchronous work is defined as “the practice of working on a team that does not require all members to be online simultaneously.”
-It allows employees to work on their tasks at their own pace and within their schedule.
+Asynchronous work means working in a team where not everyone needs to be online at the same time.
+It allows employees to work on their tasks at their own pace and within their own schedules.

-Working from home comes with the fact that employees deal with varying environments unique to their homes, unlike working in an office where all employees experience the same workplace atmosphere.
-This makes it hard for the management to implement encompassing rules and policies that will safely apply to every team member.
+Working from home means employees face different environments at home.
+This is different from an office, where everyone shares the same atmosphere.
+This makes it hard for management to create rules and policies that keep all team members safe.
 Rather, it’s best to follow an asynchronous work setup and track performance, not hours.

 Routines are healthy for the human brain.
-Following a routine is calming and helps reduce anxiety, according to a study conducted by researchers at Tel Aviv University.
-If you’re keen to apply tip #1, you can still encourage employees to follow their own daily routine, even in an asynchronous work setup.
-Motivate them to find one that works best for them, so they can identify the best times of the day when they feel most productive.
+A routine can be calming and lower anxiety, a study from Tel Aviv University found.
+If you want to use tip #1, encourage employees to stick to their daily routine, even in an asynchronous work setup.
+Encourage them to discover what suits them.
+This way, they can pinpoint their most productive times of the day.

 “As a creature of routine, I can attest to how helpful it is in maintaining my momentum throughout the week.
 It keeps me from being idle or getting overwhelmed with what to tackle first on my to-do list.
-This is why I heavily emphasize it in my remote management style even when we’re following an asynchronous setup,” said Fred Kuffer, Director of Insurance at BrokerLink.
+“That’s why I emphasize it in my remote management style, even when working asynchronously,” said Fred Kuffer, Director of Insurance at BrokerLink.

 3. Foster Team Interactions.

 Bantering with workmates can make employees feel less alone.
 Team interactions prevent them from feeling isolated.
-This builds workplace camaraderie and helps keep employees engaged, which induces a productive mindset.
+This builds camaraderie at work.
+It keeps employees engaged and creates a productive mindset.
 The more comfortable they feel with their colleagues, the better remote collaboration becomes.

-“Fostering team interactions in a remote work setting is essential for ensuring that employees feel part of a team and a community, even though they are not physically present in an office space.
+“Fostering team interactions in remote work is key.
+It helps employees feel connected to their team and community, even when they aren’t in an office.”
 It breaks that virtual barrier in the remote work setup.
-It is important for employees to understand that they can still build strong and supportive relationships despite the geographical distance,” said Adam Garcia, Founder of Stock Dork.
+“Employees can still form strong, supportive relationships from afar,” said Adam Garcia, founder of Stock Dork.

-Your workspace should be a distraction-free zone even when you’re working from home — especially when you’re working from home, actually.
+Your workspace should be a distraction-free zone.
+This is crucial when you’re working from home—especially then.

 Moving the body helps reset the mind and get into a refreshed headspace.
-Whether it’s a light stretch or a quick cardio pump, the endorphin boost this provides is a hack to kickstart productivity.
+A light stretch or a quick cardio burst can boost endorphins.
+This is a great way to kickstart your productivity.
 Also, it’s a fun way to bond with colleagues!

-“Movement effectively reduces stress by allowing you to release your frustration and negative energy.
-We do company-wide movement exercises for at least 15 minutes in the morning when everybody clocks in to kickstart our workday energetically.
-It sets the tone for a productive day ahead of us,” said Sam Tabak, Co-founder of RMBH Charities.
+“Movement helps reduce stress.
+It lets you release frustration and negative energy.”
+We do company-wide movement exercises for at least 15 minutes each morning when everyone clocks in.
+This helps us kickstart our workday with energy.
+It sets the tone for a productive day ahead of us,” said Sam Tabak, co-founder of RMBH Charities.

 The Bottom Line

-Whether you’re a company that has newly transitioned to remote work or you’ve been doing this for several years now, it helps to keep your eyes peeled on how to elevate the remote employee experience constantly.
+Whether you’re new to remote work or a seasoned pro, always seek ways to enhance the remote employee experience.
 That way, you save the company from increased burnout and turnover rates.
-Don’t get complacent because what’s working now may only be a temporary fix to another workplace issue.
+Don’t get complacent because what’s working now may only be a temporary fix for another workplace issue.